InfinityBowman/amstar2-checklist-scoring-app/frontend/ROADMAP.md

   - [x] UI library: https://zagjs.com/overview/installation

 Format needs to be updated to create a review, then add checklists to that review

+- pdfs can be linked to reviews
+- Checklists dont need a name since reviews have that

 _This roadmap is a living document and will be updated as the project evolves._